-Name of director Capacity and nature of interest Number of shares Approximate % of shareholding Ms. Poon Wai founder of a discretionary trust 10,000 100% (Note)
+Capacity and nature of Approximate % of Name of director interest Number of shares shareholding Ms. Poon Wai founder of a discretionary trust 10,000 100% (Note)

 Note: The entire issued share capital of Favor Choice is owned by Anmi Holding, which is wholly owned by Anmi Trust.
 Anmi Trust is founded by Ms. Poon Wai.